dongliang3571/Database-Notes/README.md

   select * from <column_family_name>;
   ```

- - convert blob time to string using `blobastext`
+ - convert blob type to string using `blobastext`
   ```sql
   select blobastext(column1) from task_results ;
   ```